Wavelength: More general waveforms

 The concept of wavelength is most often applied to sinusoidal, or nearly sinusoidal, waves, because in a linear system the sinusoid is the unique shape that propagates with no shape change – just a phase change and potentially an amplitude change.
 The wavelength (or alternatively wavenumber or wave vector) is a characterization of the wave in space, that is functionally related to its frequency, as constrained by the physics of the system.
 Sinusoids are the simplest traveling wave solutions, and more complex solutions can be built up by superposition.

 In the special case of dispersion-free and uniform media, waves other than sinusoids propagate with unchanging shape and constant velocity.
-In certain circumstances, waves of unchanging shape also can occur in nonlinear media; for example, the figure shows ocean waves in shallow water that have sharper crests and flatter troughs than those of a sinusoid, typical of a cnoidal wave, a traveling wave so named because it is described by the Jacobi elliptic function of m-th order, usually denoted as cn(x; m).
+In certain circumstances, waves of unchanging shape also can occur in nonlinear media; for example, the figure shows ocean waves in shallow water that have sharper crests and flatter troughs than those of a sinusoid, typical of a cnoidal wave, a traveling wave so named because it is described by the Jacobi elliptic function of mth order, usually denoted as cn(x; m).
 Large-amplitude ocean waves with certain shapes can propagate unchanged, because of properties of the nonlinear surface-wave medium.

 If a traveling wave has a fixed shape that repeats in space or in time, it is a periodic wave.
 Such waves are sometimes regarded as having a wavelength even though they are not sinusoidal.
 As shown in the figure, wavelength is measured between consecutive corresponding points on the waveform.